Event to showcase completed design of National Mounted Warrior Museum

-The National Mounted Warfare Foundation will conduct a multimedia presentation to reveal the completed design of the future National Mounted Warrior Museum to the public, according to a news release.
+The National Mounted Warfare Foundation will conduct a multimedia presentation to reveal the completed design of the future National Mounted Warrior Museum, according to a news release.

-It will take place 10 a.m.
-Wednesday, March 6 inside the Multipurpose Room in Warrior Hall at Texas A&M University - Central Texas.
-There is no cost to attend the event.
+The event at 10 a.m.
+March 6 in the multipurpose room in Warrior Hall at Texas A&M University-Central Texas is open to the public.
+There is no cost to attend.

 Those present at the event will include foundation President and CEO retired Lt.
-Gen Paul Funk Sr.; the foundation Board of Directors and staff; leadership from Fort Hood; local, state, and federal elected officials; Huckabee, Inc. (Museum Architect); and Cloud Construction (Museum Construction).
+Gen Paul Funk Sr.; the foundation Board of Directors and staff; leadership from Fort Hood; local, state and federal elected officials; Huckabee Inc., the museum architect; and Cloud Construction, the museum builder.

 The foundation has less than $2.5 million to raise before it can begin construction on Phase I of the museum project, according to the release.

-“This design reveal event will share the project’s progress and build awareness, excitement, and enthusiasm among the public locally, regionally, and statewide,” the release reads.
+“This design reveal event will share the project’s progress and build awareness, excitement, and enthusiasm among the public locally, regionally, and statewide,” the release said.

 (0) comments